 The color of each line is determined by the color of the quadrant where the line ends.
 The width of each line is determined by the ending dot's distance from the center of the plot.

 Members can also create RRG charts from their ChartLists.
-There is an upper limit however to the first 48 tickers with $SPX being the default benchmark.
+These RRG charts are limited, however, to the first 50 ticker symbols on the ChartList.

-There are several ways to create an RRG chart including:
+There are multiple ways to create an RRG chart, including:

 Members can also change the RRG chart's “Benchmark” symbol - the symbol (typically an index like $SPX) that is used in the relative performance calculations.
 A line chart of the benchmark symbol is always displayed to the right of the RRG chart.